Published on

 6. Look out for dentist special offers

-Some dentists offer special discounts and money saving offers so that you can save money on your dental fees.
-These can include refer a friend schemes, teeth whitening discounts and even wedding dentist discounts.
-Some dental practices also offer incentives for new patients too.
+Some dentists offer special discounts and money-saving offers so that you can save money on your dental fees.
+These can include refer-a-friend schemes, teeth whitening discounts and even wedding dentist discounts.
+Some dental practices also offer incentives for new patients.

 7. Free dental consultations